Do Go On - 334 - Pan Am Flight 73

 Brandy Broyhill.

-I must say, there should be a record for North Carolina being mentioned and no follow-up.
+I must say, there should be a record for North Carolina being mentioned and no follow up back.

 That's a very good point, Brandy.